-Sarajevo No other political assassination in modern history has had such momentous consequences as the shooting of Archduke Franz Ferdinand, heir apparent to the Habsburg empire, in Sarajevo, the capital of the turbulent provinces of Bosnia-Herzegovina, 100 years ago – on 28th June 1914.
+Sarajevo No other political assassination in modern history has had such momentous consequences of the shooting of Archduke Franz Ferdinand, heir apparent to the Habsburg empire, in Sarajevo, the capital of the turbulent provinces of Bosnia-Herzegovina, more than 100 years ago – on 28th June 1914.

 The Sarajevo murder was an incident which, under more normal international circumstances, could not have provoked such historical upheavals.

 But in the early summer of 1914 relations between the great European powers were so tense that the killing of the archduke by a Bosnian student, named Gavrilo Princip, led to the outbreak of World War One through a series of quick and irreversible steps – the Austrian ultimatum to Serbia on 23rd July, her declaration of war on 28th July, Russian mobilization, Germany’s declaration of war on Russia on 1st August, and on France on 3rd August, and Great Britain’s declaration of war against Germany on 4th August.

 The great powers had been elaborating plans for mobilizing mass armies ever since the Franco-German war of 1870-71.
 As usual, men prepared for the last military conflict instead of for the next one.
 The general staffs all assumed that the coming struggle would be decided by the first engagements on the frontiers, as had happened in 1870, and each general staff aimed to get its blow in first.
 Yet they were all terrified that the other side might beat them to it.
 Each one of them attributed to others a speed and flexibility which they knew they did not possess themselves.
 The deterrent of the overwhelming blow put the generals in a panic instead of giving them security.
 Such is the usual way with deterrents.